jurjurijur/instabulkextractor/README.md

 Insta bulk extractor will find results identical to the results generated when typing a search term in the instagram app.

-The application requires an instagram account to run. the username and password for this account are to be specified in a login.txt file.
+The application does not requires an instagram account to run.

 This project is based on the project https://github.com/realsirjoe/instagram-scraper.
 No further coding configuration, or downloading is required for the use of instabulkextractor